 From hourly rentals to longer-term assigned vehicles, UC Davis Fleet Services is a well-utilized department here on campus.
 In March alone, almost 800 vehicles were in use by faculty, staff, students, and others.

-With Earth Day on April 22 and the condition of the environment, we encourage drivers on and off campus to consider changes they can make that help reduce carbon emissions.
+With Earth Day coming up on April 22 and the condition of the environment as a reminder, we encourage drivers on and off campus to consider changes they can make that help reduce carbon emissions.